Economy of Indonesia: Investment

 Indonesia Stock Exchange building in Jakarta.

 Since the late 1980s, Indonesia has made significant changes to its regulatory framework to encourage economic growth.
 This growth was financed mostly from private investment, both foreign and domestic.
 US investors dominated the oil and gas sector and undertook some of Indonesia's largest mining projects.
 In addition, the presence of US banks, manufacturers, and service providers expanded, especially after the industrial and financial sector reforms of the 1980s.
 Other major foreign investors included India, Japan, the UK, Singapore, the Netherlands, Qatar, Hong Kong, Taiwan and South Korea.

 The 1997 crisis made continued private financing imperative but problematic.
 New foreign investment approvals fell by almost two-thirds between 1997 and 1999.
 The crisis further highlighted areas where additional reform was needed.
 Frequently cited areas for improving the investment climate were the establishment of a functioning legal and judicial system, adherence to competitive processes, and adoption of internationally acceptable accounting and disclosure standards.
 Despite improvements of laws in recent years, Indonesia's intellectual property rights regime remains weak, and lack of effective enforcement is a significant concern.
 Under Suharto, Indonesia had moved towards the private provision of public infrastructure, including electric power, toll roads, and telecommunications.
 The 1997 crisis brought to light a severe weakness in the process of dispute resolution, however, particularly in the area of private infrastructure projects.
 Although Indonesia continued to have the advantages of a large labour force, abundant natural resources and modern infrastructure, private investment in new projects largely ceased during the crisis.

-As of 28 June 2010, the Indonesia Stock Exchange had 341 listed companies with a combined market capitalization of $269.9 billion.
-As of November 2010, two-thirds of the market capitalization was in the form of foreign funds, and only around 1% of the population have stock investments.
+As of 28 June 2010, the Indonesia Stock Exchange had 341 listed companies with a combined market capitalisation of $269.9 billion.
+As of November 2010, two-thirds of the market capitalisation was in the form of foreign funds, and only around 1% of the population have stock investments.
 Efforts are further being made to improve the business and investment environment.
 Within the World Bank's Doing Business Survey, Indonesia rose to 122 out of 178 countries in 2010, from 129 in the previous year.
 Despite these efforts, the rank is still below regional peers, and an unfavorable investment climate persists.
 For example, potential foreign investors and their executive staff cannot maintain their own bank accounts in Indonesia, unless they are tax-paying local residents (paying tax in Indonesia for their worldwide income).